pequet/cursor-project-boilerplate/.github/instructions/201-initialization-behavior.instructions.md

 ---
 description:  Defines conversation initialization protocol for identifying context and reviewing project status
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # Initialization Behavior

 ON session start ("hello", "hi", "start", "begin", "where did we left off"), ALWAYS prompt to review current state by responding with: